Best War Films of all times

-British prisoners in the Japanese camp ordered to built a bridge, one of the greatest WW II war drama.
+Based on the story when the British prisoners in a Japanese camp were ordered to built a bridge.
 The film took 7 Oscars that year, won in all the major categories!

 Film trailer: https://www.youtube.com/watch?v=8EsVtn2GvBo

-Probably the most popular war film ever.
+Undoubtedly the most popular war film ever made.
 Also Voted #1 greatest war film in UK’s Channel 4 poll in 2005.

 Film trailer: https://www.youtube.com/watch?v=setzqMoEEUU

-The film is one of the most poetic and beautifully shot war films.
-Though it doesn’t show much of actual combat but still it delivers the chills of war to it’s full effect.
+The film is one of the most poetic and beautifully shot war films I have ever seen.
+Though it doesn’t show much of actual combat but still it manages to deliver the chills of war to its full effect.